ferdanisam/Java-Game-FlappyBird/README.md

 1. Download FlappyBird.jar file

-2. Make sure you have JVM downloaded if not go to https://www.oracle.com/technetwork/java/javase/downloads/index.html to download it, or find other ways to download java jdk for your operating system
+2. Make sure you have JVM downloaded if not find ways to download for your operating system

 3. Open terminal and type java (space) -jar (space) and drag the executable jar file in and press enter